 It doesn't matter who you are or how busy the intersection is--I've seen drivers aggressively turn curbs and push through crowds that include children, women, and elderly.
 Always look left and behind you before crossing the right side of the street in China.

 Cars Turning Left

 Here's the scenario: You're heading North by foot, car, or scooter.
 The light is red and you've stopped in traffic.
 AS SOON as it turns green, the first car in the turning lane heading South swerves in front of everyone, nearly causing an accident with everyone heading North.
 This is all too common and is something you should look out for, ESPECIALLY if you're on a scooter.

 Here's the scenario: You're on a scooter sitting in traffic.
-You're a far way down from the traffic light and can't see ahead because there are large cars and trucks blocking your view.
+You're a far ways down from the traffic light and can't see ahead because there are large cars and trucks blocking your view.
 The traffic begins to move and you move with it.
 Suddenly a pedestrian that jaywalked across the street hops out in front of you from the spaces in-between the cars and WHAM!
 Trouble in paradise.

 If you're going to break the law on the road, at least do it the right way.
 This jaywalker shouldn’t have tried to cross the street through traffic in the first place, but hey, it happens.
 Moreover, in doing so they should have taken more precautions to make eye contact with drivers and stop to look at oncoming vehicles while they maneuver around.
+Understand now?

 Additionally, I always recommended to newbies in China that they wait at least three months before buying a scooter or car in China.
 It's best to familiarize yourself with both the written AND unwritten rules of the road before throwing yourself full speed into the chaos.
-Just take your time!
+Hey, just take your time.
+Safe and happy travels!